iAdramelk/blog/content/blog/2019-05-21-may-19-dvc-heartbeat.md

 <external-link
 href="https://towardsdatascience.com/data-version-control-with-dvc-what-do-the-authors-have-to-say-3c3b10f27ee"
-title='Data version control with DVC.
-What do the authors have to say?' description="Data versioning is one of the most ignored features in data science projects, but that has to change.
-Here I’ll discuss…" link='towardsdatascience.com' image='/uploads/images/2019-05-21/data-version-control-with-dvc.png' />
+title="Data version control with DVC.
+What do the authors have to say?" description="Data versioning is one of the most ignored features in data science projects, but that has to change.
+Here I’ll discuss…" link="towardsdatascience.com" image="/uploads/images/2019-05-21/data-version-control-with-dvc.png" />

 - **[Why Git and Git-LFS is not enough to solve the Machine Learning Reproducibility crisis](https://towardsdatascience.com/why-git-and-git-lfs-is-not-enough-to-solve-the-machine-learning-reproducibility-crisis-f733b49e96e8)**

 <external-link
 href="https://towardsdatascience.com/why-git-and-git-lfs-is-not-enough-to-solve-the-machine-learning-reproducibility-crisis-f733b49e96e8"
-title='Why Git and Git-LFS is not enough to solve the Machine Learning Reproducibility crisis' description="Some claim the machine learning field is in a crisis due to software tooling that’s insufficient to ensure repeatable…" link='towardsdatascience.com' image='/uploads/images/2019-05-21/why-git-and-git-lfs-is-not-enough.jpeg' />
+title="Why Git and Git-LFS is not enough to solve the Machine Learning Reproducibility crisis" description="Some claim the machine learning field is in a crisis due to software tooling that’s insufficient to ensure repeatable…" link="towardsdatascience.com" image="/uploads/images/2019-05-21/why-git-and-git-lfs-is-not-enough.jpeg" />

 > With Git-LFS your team has better control over the data, because it is now
 > version controlled.
 Does that mean the problem is solved?
 Earlier we said the